 -

-- You can express when you’d like your baby to stay in your room, when and how you’d like the doctor to give a medical exam (e.g., in front of you or your partner)
+- You can express when you’d like your baby to stay in your room and when and how you’d like the doctor to give a medical exam (e.g., in front of you or your partner).

 - Examinations: Routine procedures are usually given to the newborn after delivery.
-Doctors commonly perform the heel stick procedure, hearing screen test and vaccinate the baby for Hepatitis B. You should speak with your caregiver or doctor about the purposes and effects beforehand to ensure what methods you want to include.
+Doctors commonly perform the heel stick procedure, hearing screen test, and Hepatitis B vaccination.
+You should speak with your caregiver or doctor about the purposes and effects beforehand to ensure what tests you want to include.

 - Vitamin K